Explore generative AI

 For example, let’s suppose an organization wants to use a generative AI agent to help employees with expense claims.

-- Change the system prompt to You are a helpful AI assistant who supports employees with expense claims.and apply the changes.
+1. Change the system prompt to You are a helpful AI assistant who supports employees with expense claims. and start a new chat conversation.

-- Return to the tab containing the what playground, and in the Setup pane, expand the Add your data section.
+5. Return to the tab containing the chat playground, and in the pane on the left, expand the Tools section if it’s not already expanded.

-- Add the expenses.txt document as a data source.
+6. Upload the expenses.txt file.
 The chat is automatically restarted.

-- Try a few more expenses-related prompts, like Can I claim the cost of my dinner?
+8. Try a few more expenses-related prompts, like What about a hotel? or Can I claim the cost of my dinner?

 Summary

-The interface and techniques used in this exercise are similar to those in Azure AI Foundry portal; a tool for building AI agents on the Microsoft Azure AI Foundry platform.
+The interface and techniques used in this exercise are similar to those in Microsoft Foundry portal; a platform for building AI apps and agents in the Microsoft Azure cloud.